 Implementing a Different Type of Renewal Process

-Before changing your CRM, I recommend beginning by changing the way you review deals.
+Before changing your CRM, begin by changing the way you review deals.
 As you begin to focus on the progress of the buyer in your deal review conversations, you will begin to help your reps change their focus as well as begin to see patterns in buyer behavior across deals that go well and deals that stall.

-To implement buyer enablement means that as a sale leader you’re going to change the nature of the questions you ask about each deal.
+To implement buyer enablement means that as a sales leader you’re going to change the nature of the questions you ask about each deal.

 - Do you have a champion identified?
-Tell me how you decided that is the champion.
+Tell me how you decided who is the champion.

 - How many stakeholders have you discovered?
 Have you found a stakeholder for each persona in the buying group profile for this product and segment?